Wider Information Set

 Widening Access and Participation

 Southport College is committed to equality and diversity.
 The College is dedicated to the active pursuit of an equal opportunities policy which addresses the need and right of everyone in the College to be treated with respect and dignity, in an environment in which a diversity of backgrounds and experiences is valued.
-Our Access and Participation Statement sets out our approach to widening participation in HE in the local area.
+Our Access and Participation Plan sets out our approach to widening participation in HE in the local area.

 Information about our Courses and Awards